CS161/cs-161-s21-problem-sets-jz-lu/psets/pset3vfs.md

 Note that no additional per-`struct proc` locking is necessary here, even in the multithreaded case, since every (kernel-visible) thread has its own `struct proc` and the current thread is in the middle of the present syscall.

 4. Synchronization and locking
+At the moment, accesses to `proc::fdtable[]` are not locked (see Future Work).
+Accesses to a `memfile` are locked at the `memfile` level, not the `memfile_vnode` level, since if the latter case were used it would be difficult to prevent multiple processes, each with their own `vnode` pointing to the same underlying `memfile*`, from racing a read/write.
+The `keyboardstate` structure has its own lock as well.
+The `pipe_vnode` locks via the bounded buffer lock, so that reads and writes to a pipe are serialized.
+Note that under this paradigm a `vnode` never holds any locks, since if it did it would not actually prevent any processes from racing as each process can own a `vnode` that all point to the same file structure.

 5. Future work
+Add a per-process lock to lock the `proc::fdtable[]` to support multithreaded processes sharing a `fdtable[]`.
+Any access to the `fdtable[]` will be under this lock.
+Since this lock is already there, it may be of interest, time permitting, to make some other locking strategies finer-grained to the per-process structure.

 6. Concerns